+d) by any other service methods provided for under the applicable procedures of the courts of the state where the party to be served is located.

-- ii. by filing the complete Demand or Submission with any AAA office, regardless of the intended locale of hearing. - (g) The filing party shall simultaneously provide a copy of the Demand and any supporting documents to the opposing party. - (h) The AAA shall provide notice to the parties (or their representatives if so named) of the receipt of a Demand or Submission when the administrative filing requirements have been satisfied.
+iv) The AAA shall provide notice to the parties (or their representatives if so named) of the receipt of a Demand or Submission when the administrative filing requirements have been satisfied.
 The date on which the filing requirements are satisfied shall establish the date of filing the dispute for administration.
-However, all disputes in connection with the AAA's determination of the date of filing may be decided by the arbitrator. - (i) If the filing does not satisfy the filing requirements set forth above, the AAA shall acknowledge to all named parties receipt of the incomplete filing and inform the parties of the filing deficiencies.
-If the deficiencies are not cured by the date specified by the AAA, the filing may be returned to the initiating party.
+However, all disputes in connection with the AAA's determination of the date of filing may be decided by the arbitrator.